ranon-rat/gibby-requires-data/README.md

 make
 ```

-you will see some warnings but are nothing
+you will see some warnings but they are nothing

 then for run it you only need to run the command
 ```